Berry: Economics

 In certain regions, berrypicking can be a large part of the economy, and it is becoming increasingly common for western European countries such as Sweden and Finland to import cheap labor from Thailand or Bulgaria to do berry picking.
 This practice has come under scrutiny in the past years because of the low wages and poor living standard for the "berry-pickers", as well as the lack of worker safety.

 In the late 2010s in the US, reduced migration from Mexico and Central America and increased minimum wage standards have made finding "stoop-work" labourers to pick the strawberry crop difficult and costly.

 Phytochemicals and color

 Once ripened, berries have a contrasting color to their background (often of green leaves), making them visible and attractive to frugivorous animals and birds.
 This assists the wide dispersal of the plants' seeds.

 Berry colors are due to natural phytochemicals, including plant pigments, such as anthocyanins, together with other flavonoids localized mainly in berry skins, seeds and leaves.
 Although berry pigments have antioxidant properties in vitro, there is no physiological evidence established to date that berry pigments have actual antioxidant or any other functions within the human body.
-Consequently, it is not permitted to claim that foods containing polyphenols have antioxidant health value on product labels in the United States or Europe.
+Consequently, it is not permitted to claim that foods containing polyphenols have antioxidant health value on product labels in the US or Europe.